 Timothy joined Watsi on November 10th, 2014.
-Ten months ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation supported Lomoro, a teenager from Tanzania, to fund a treatment for his knee condition that keeps him from walking well.
+One year ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timothy's most recent donation supported Florence, a small-scale farmer from Kenya, to fund leg surgery so he can walk again.

 Timothy has funded healthcare for 102 patients in 12 countries.